 But Tanzania is not just a wildlife destination.
 There is also Mt.
 Kilimanjaro – Africa’s highest mountain, and the beautiful, exotic island of Zanzibar, with its turquoise waters of the Indian Ocean as well as Stone Town’s fascinating culture and history.

 Some would say Tanzania really does have it all.

 Serengeti National Park

-Serengeti National Park is the iconic safari destination and, unquestionably, one of the greatest wildlife parks in Africa, if not the world.
-This enormous wilderness area is home to an extraordinary variety of wildlife, offering exceptional game viewing year round, as well as the thrilling annual spectacle of the Great Migration, the largest mass movement of land mammals on the planet – more than a million animals following the rains in search of food.
-The Serengeti is a “must see” for any visitor to Tanzania.
+Serengeti National Park is one of the most iconic safari destinations and unquestionably one of the greatest wildlife parks in Africa.
+This enormous wilderness area is home to an extraordinary variety of wildlife, offering exceptional game viewing year-round, as well as the thrilling annual spectacle of the Great Migration, the largest mass movement of land mammals on the planet – more than a million animals following the rains in search of food.
+The Serengeti is a “must-see” for any visitor to Tanzania.

-The Ngorongoro Crater, located in Northern Tanzania, is an enormous crater – about 100 square miles – created millions of years ago by a volcanic eruption.
-It is home to an abundance of wildlife, including over 25,000 large animals, who live on the mineral-rich floor, surrounded 360 degrees by the spectacular scenery of the lush, forested walls.
+The Ngorongoro Crater, located in northern Tanzania, is the world’s largest inactive and empty volcanic caldera, formed 2 to 3 million years ago.
+It is home to an abundance of wildlife, including over 25,000 large animals, who live on the mineral-rich floor, along with migratory birds that visit its lakes seasonally, surrounded 360 degrees by the spectacular scenery of the lush, forested walls.
 Visitors descend 1800 feet into the Crater for a unique safari experience.

 Tarangire National Park